Patrons & Ambassadors

 Ambassadors of Wheelchair Sports NSW

-Bryan “Fletch” Fletcher is an ex NRL player and Fox Sports personality.
+Bryan “Fletch” Fletcher is an ex-NRL player and Fox Sports personality.
 Fletch played for the Sydney Roosters and South Sydney Rabbitohs and represented NSW at State of Origin and Australia at the international level in the 1990s and early 2000s.
-Bryan was a regular on ‘The Footy Show’ but these days Fletch has his own segment with Nathan Hindmarsh, ‘Fletch & Hindy’ on the Fox Sports program ‘Monday Night with Matty Johns’.
-Bryan appeared at a promotion for the Oz Day 10K race at Fitness First in Bondi Junction in January so keep an eye out for him at other WS NSW events in 2017.
+He was also a regular on ‘The Footy Show’, but these days Fletch has his own segment with Nathan Hindmarsh, ‘Fletch & Hindy’ on the Fox Sports program ‘Monday Night with Matty Johns’.
+Fletch also appeared at a promotion for the Oz Day 10K race at Fitness First in Bondi Junction in January, so keep an eye out for him at other WS NSW events in 2017.

-Alex Blackwell is the current Captain of the Sydney Thunder Women’s Big Bash League and Vice-Captain of the Australian Southern Stars women’s cricket team.
+Alex Blackwell is the current Captain of the Sydney Thunder Women’s Big Bash League and Vice-Captain of the Australian Southern Stars Women’s Cricket Team.
 She has played more matches for Australia than any other female cricketer in history.
 Alex is a passionate advocate for diversity, equality and respect for all people within sport and society at large.
-Alex understands deeply from her own experience the positive impact that participation in sport has on an individual’s physical and mental health, while at the same time providing an opportunity to build invaluable social connections.
-Alex is dedicated to breaking down barriers so that, like her, all people have an equal opportunity to participate in and benefit from sport.
+Alex understands deeply from her own experience, the positive impact that participation in sport has on an individual’s physical and mental health, while at the same time providing an opportunity to build invaluable social connections.
+Alex is dedicated to breaking down barriers so that like her, all people have an equal opportunity to participate and benefit from sport.
 Alex visited the 2017 Women’s Festival and tried her hand at wheelchair basketball.

 Legends of Wheelchair Sports NSW

 Champions of Wheelchair Sports NSW